-West Lothian is on the flight path for Edinburgh Airport, which handles around 300 flights a day.
+West Lothian is on the flight path for Edinburgh Airport.
 Aircraft normally take off over West Lothian into the westerly wind (about 75% of the time), but when the wind is easterly, they come over Livingston before landing.

 Regulation of Noise

 As a local authority, we have no direct or legal means of control over air traffic noise.
 Most types of non-domestic noise complaint are dealt with under the Environmental Protection Act 1990.
 However, aircraft are specifically excluded from the scope of this legislation.